GameDriver-io/Unreal-quickstart5.2/README.md

-## v2.1
+## 2024.05 Release Notes

-- Added Blueprint and C++ GameDriver API
+- Added Websocket support
-- Improvements to the Recorder and Editor tools
-- Improved input recording/playback
-- Added access to struct and Array fields in objects
+- Allow GameDriver to work while Unreal Game is paused
+- Allow GameDriver usage while game is not running (in editor).

 ## Concept